-Information about train arrivals and departures is easy to find at Bangkok’s main train station, known locally as Hua Lamphong, all you need to do is to look at the large electronic display boards attached to the wall above the ticket counters inside the station building.
+Information about train arrivals and departures is easy to find at Bangkok’s former main train station, known locally as Hua Lamphong, all you need to do is to look at the large electronic display boards attached to the wall above the ticket counters inside the station building.

 The easiest way to interpret the information on the display boards is to relate it to the train number and departure time printed on your ticket.
 In Thailand you can normally only travel on the specific train for which you have purchased a ticket.

 Departure Information at Bangkok Train Station